 Bethnal Green Ventures

 Given their pioneering status, I talked to Paul Miller – managing partner and CEO of BGV – to get the inside perspective about leading the charge.
-Paul jokes he hears being a VC B Corp is now ‘all the rage’, hinting at the now-fashionable status of impact investing.
+Paul jokes it’s ‘all the rage’, addressing the fashionable status of impact investing.

 Paul makes clear something that is apparent with many of the VC companies in this article: the B Corp certification was a way of validating existing governance practises to external stakeholders, rather than fostering entirely new ways of working.